 The king was greatly pleased with Esther and her weird feet.
 He ordered her to go to the house of his wives.
 The king gave to Esther the best house and many servants to wait upon her.
 Esther found much favor in the king’s sight but kept her Jewish identity hidden.

 King: Surely you are the most beautiful woman in all the land.
 What other man has a wife with twelve toes?
 I will make you the Queen and I will give unto you Vashti’s Crown and throw a feast in your honor.
 Ask of me anything you wish to have and I will assuredly give it to you!

-Esther: Good King, I have everything I could ask for at the moment.
-What more could I ask for, considering my extra toes and all?
+Esther: Good King, I have everything I want.
+What more could I ask for, another pair of extra toes?

 Narrator: At this time Mordecai sits at the gates of the king so as to be able to watch over Esther.
 Suddenly he overhears two of the king’s servants thus speaking:

 Bigthana: The King is a huge idiot and not worthy to be King at all.

 Teresh: True that.
 I could make a better King myself!
 Did you hear he couldn’t even summon his queen?
 He was like “Queen come here” and she was like “Nah.”

 Bigthana: A man whose word is so weak ought not to be king.
 What if the king were to die?
 Surly whoever became the new king would reward us.
 And we would be powerful.